 05.03 Final Significance Determination and NOV Signature Authority

-Final significance determination cover letters associated with White, Yellow, or Red issues should be signed and issued according to the memorandum dated , “Delegation of Authority for Certain Enforcement Actions to the Regional Administrators” (ADAMS Accession No. ).
+Final significance determination cover letters associated with White, Yellow, or Red issues should be signed and issued according to the memorandum dated July 13, 2018, “Delegation of Authority for Certain Enforcement Actions to the Regional Administrators” (ADAMS Accession No. ML18193A960 (non-public)).

 05.04 Licensee Notification, Mailing, and Distribution of Final Significance Determination Letters

 Final significance determination letters are normally mailed to licensees and States by regular mail.
 Distribution is made according to the NOV distribution guidance in the Enforcement Manual and regional procedures.
-The Commission must be provided with an Enforcement Notification (EN) three working days before a final letter containing an NOV is sent to a licensee.
+The Commission must be provided with an Enforcement Notification (EN) three working days before a final letter containing an escalated NOV associated with a White, Yellow, or Red inspection finding is sent to a licensee.
 ENs are prepared by OE and issuance must be coordinated through the region or NRR (NSIR) Enforcement Coordinator, as applicable.
 ENs should also be considered for any final determination without an NOV that has become a matter of public or Commission interest.

+0609.01-06 REFERENCES

+IMC 0609, “Significance Determination Process”

+IMC 0609, Attachment 5, “Inspection Finding Review Board”

 END

-Exhibit 1 Suggested Opening Comments for Regulatory Conference Exhibit 2 SERP Worksheet
+List of Exhibits: Exhibit 1 Suggested Opening Comments for Regulatory Conference Exhibit 2 SERP Worksheet

-Attachment 1 Revision History for IMC 0609
+List of Attachments: Attachment 1 Revision History for IMC 0609 Attachment 1

-Exhibit 1:
+Exhibit 1: Suggested Opening Comments for Regulatory Conference

 After a potentially safety-significant finding is identified and characterized by the Significance Determination Process (SDP) as either White, Yellow, Red, or greater than Green, an opportunity for a Regulatory Conference is offered to a licensee.
 In this case, [the licensee’s name] requested that a conference be held to discuss the issues and their significance.